 - No credit history: Lenders need to determine creditworthiness.
 For anyone without a credit history, they may be able to do this with non-traditional, merged credit reports or other means.

 - Bankruptcy: Bankruptcies don't automatically disqualify individuals from qualifying for an FHA loan.
 Buyers with a Chapter 7 bankruptcy must typically wait at least two years from discharge of the bankruptcy before applying for an FHA loan.
 They also may be required to show they have re-established good credit.

 - Late payments: Generally, applicants should have 12 months of on-time payments before applying for an FHA loan, although you may be able to provide a reasonable explanation.

 - Foreclosure: Foreclosures don't necessarily disqualify someone from an FHA loan if at least three years have passed.
 Lenders will consider applications with foreclosures on a case-by-case basis.

-Federal debt, collections and judgments: FHA loans usually require these to be paid off either before or by closing, or have an existing repayment plan with a satisfactory payment history for at least three months It's important to choose a mortgage that meets your financial situation and future goals.
+Federal debt, collections and judgments: FHA loans usually require these to be paid off either before or by closing, or have an existing repayment plan with a satisfactory payment history.
+It's important to choose a mortgage that meets your financial situation and future goals.
 Our home lending advisors can answer any questions and help you find the right loan for your needs.